-Another change that appears in older vaginas is a decrease in the amount of pubic hair.
+Another change that appears in mature vaginas is a decrease in the amount of pubic hair.
 This typically takes place after menopause begins and is a result of changing hormones in the body.
-Some women will notice a few grey hairs that make an appearance as well.
+Some women will notice a few gray hairs that make an appearance as well.
 This is a normal part of aging that can actually be a positive thing.
-Many women welcome the low maintenance grooming that comes along when pubic hair decreases.
+Many women welcome the low-maintenance grooming that comes along when pubic hair decreases.

 4. Pelvic organ prolapse

 POP (pelvic organ prolapse) occurs when the organs that are normally supported by the pelvic floor muscles start to descend and, in extreme cases, start to exit the body.
 This can present itself initially as a heaviness in the pelvic region, and in many cases, is not caught until it reaches more severe stages.
 This is a result of weak pelvic floor muscles that are not able to support the organs (bladder, uterus, rectum) that it needs to.